THE SPECIAL PEACE CORPS

 That rescued and cared for countless food production animals (cows, chickens, pigs, sheep, goats) that escaped from slaughterhouses over a period of 30 years;

-And, that employs a long, metal Peace Chain to close down the entrance to the local army base to protest US military actions around the world.
+And, that employs a long, steel Peace Chain to close down the entrance to the local army base to protest US military actions around the world.

 WELCOME TO THE PEACE ABBEY AND LIFE EXPERIENCE SCHOOL!